devonpmack/react-pokedex-workshop/README.md

   ```
 </details>

 By now you're probably eager to test it, but it will give you errors until we fix one more thing!
-We need to update our display to properly access the pokemon data based on the API format.
+We need to update our display to properly access the Pokemon  data based on the API format.
 If you're familiar with JSON, try looking at the JSON response of the API at `https://pokeapi.co/api/v2/pokemon/squirtle` and see if you can figure out how to access the Pokemon type and name.
 In particular look at the field `types` and the field `species`.

 <details>
   <summary>Hint</summary>